Desenajames/Expense-Tracker/README.md

 # Expense-Tracker
 A beginner friendly command line Expense Tracker built with Python.
-It lets you add, view, and delete your expenses and saves everything to a file so your data is never lost when you close the program.
+It lets you add, view, and delete your expenses and saves everything to a file so your data is never lost when you close the program
-# 💰 Expense Tracker (Python CLI)

-A simple command-line expense tracking application built using Python.
 It allows users to add, view, delete expenses, and track total spending.
 All data is saved locally using a JSON file.

 ## 🎯 Objectives